TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-stream-stuck-at-1-10-fps.md

 ## 4. Are you using an OS image that doesn't support streaming? {#4-did-you-use-the-official-octopi-image-to-flash-the-sd-card}

-Not all Operating Systems that can run on a Rapsberry Pi has the libraies required for the webcamm streaming.
+Not all Operating Systems that can run on a Raspberry Pi has the libraries required for the webcam streaming.
 Make sure you flashed the SD card using the supported OS images if you want to have a smooth webcam stream in Obico.

 <Tabs
   defaultValue="octoprint"